Order Fulfillment vs. E-Commerce Shipping

 Inspection.
 Quality control before shipping means your customers won’t receive broken goods.

 Processing an order.
-This is where fulfillment kicks into full gear, the moment a customer finishes a purchase.
+This is where e-commerce fulfillment kicks into full gear, the moment a customer finishes a purchase.

 Distribution.
 Whoever manages your storage facility, whether yourself or a third party, ships goods to their destination.